Sunday, 28 June 2020

 This dress was sold in 2012, long before I first went to Kerry Taylor Auctions, but when I saw it on Kerry Taylor's new website recently, I immediately recognised it.
 Clearly, although I frequently can't remember what I went upstairs for, I do have most of the illustrations from Patterns of Fashion committed to memory!

-Sunday 21 June 2020
+Sunday, 21 June 2020

 Stashbusting musings

 Some entirely unplanned sewing this week.
 I finally had to accept that, despite my best efforts at patching and mending, my summer dressing gown had disintegrated beyond repair and a replacement was urgently needed.
-I didn't have a suitable pattern for a woman's robe, but I did have the pattern I had used for the Gentleman Caller's thank you present last year.
+I didn't have a suitable pattern for a woman's robe, but I did have the pattern I had used for D's thank you present last year.
 I reasoned that a dressing gown is hardly a fitted garment, so I used that and omitted the lining.
 A delve into Deep Stash unearthed a remnant of pink flowered cotton with a slight stretch, which was the perfect weight for an unlined robe.

 The pattern called for 3m of 150cm wide fabric.
 I only had 2.6m of 140cm wide fabric, but I knew that I wanted to shorten both the body and the sleeves, so thought that this would be enough.
 Unfortunately, when I came to lay the fabric out, I discovered this.